openebs/openebs/contribute/design/proposal-1.0-cstor-pool-volume-provisioning.md

 - cstor-pool-mgmt ( deployed as a side-car to the cStor Pool Pod will help with watching the cStorPool - to create uZFS Pool using the provided block devices.
-Will also watch for the cStorVolumeReplica to create uZFS Volumes (aks zvol) to be assicated with cStor Volume.
+Will also watch for the cStorVolumeReplica to create uZFS Volumes (aka zvol) to be associated with cStor Volume.
 - cstor-volume-mgmt ( deployed as a side-car to the cStor Target Pod will help with reading the target parameters and setting them on cStor Target.)